✓ Updated February 2026

 Frequently Asked Questions

-When is the absolute best time to visit Vienna if I want to experience the Christmas markets without the overwhelming crowds?
+When is the absolute best time to visit Vienna if I want to experience its famous Christmas markets?

-What's the deal with coffee house culture in Vienna?
-Is there a specific etiquette I should know?
+What's the deal with Viennese coffee house culture?
+Are there any etiquette tips I should know?

 What is the cheapest month to visit Vienna, Austria?